GenOL: Generating Diverse Examples for Name-only Online Learning: Appendix

 \paragraph{Usage Restrictions.} encompass limitations imposed on the use of images for training machine/deep learning models, typically due to copyright or licensing protections.
 These restrictions arise from various legal frameworks across different demographics, regulating, and sometimes prohibiting, the training of models on protected data for commercial deployment.
 This challenge is particularly prevalent in web-scraped data, where the abundance of protected data may not be adequately filtered~\citep{khan2020legality}.
 In contrast, MA data bypass this issue, as it is presumed that the data are filtered or obtained from a proprietary source with appropriate permissions during annotation.
 Notably, generated data offer a more advantageous position, as they do not necessitate such filtering and encounter limited or no usage restrictions, thereby providing a readily available solution to issues arising from data protection concerns.

 \paragraph{Privacy Issues.} may arise when data samples inadvertently leak or explicitly contain sensitive, confidential, or private user information.
 Examples of such images could include those featuring people's faces~\citep{o2020don, murgia2019s} or personal objects that disclose identity-related details, such as addresses or financial assets.
 Once again, web data emerge as the primary source vulnerable to issues stemming from the use of private data, an issue extensively present in web-scraped data~\citep{subramani2023detecting, wenger2022data, solon2019facial, lukas2023analyzing}.
-MA data are expected to be protected from privacy concerns due to prior filtering or explicit agreement on data usage prior to annotation.
-In comparison, generated data should ideally not contain private data.
-Furthermore, several recent works~\citep{chen2018differentially,chen2019distributed,carvalho2022differentially,xu2023ffpdg} have explored methods to enforce fairness and differential privacy in data synthesis, offering solutions for identity protection.
+MA data are generally protected from privacy concerns due to prior filtering or explicit agreements on data usage before annotation.
+While generative models may also pose privacy risks, recent studies~\citep{chen2018differentially, chen2019distributed, carvalho2022differentially, xu2023ffpdg} have explored methods to enforce fairness and differential privacy in data synthesis, providing solutions for identity protection.

 \paragraph{Acquisition Cost.} refers to the total expenses incurred in obtaining a specific number of data samples necessary to train or evaluate the learner $f_\theta$ for a particular task.
-As emphasized in \ref{sec:intro}, MA data entail a substantial acquisition cost, primarily due to the expenses associated with densely annotating the data through human workers.
+As emphasized in Section~\ref{sec:intro}, MA data entail a substantial acquisition cost, primarily due to the expenses associated with densely annotating the data through human workers.
 This, coupled with the rigorous filtering process, makes MA data prohibitively expensive to acquire at scale.
 Although web data do not require such significant financial outlay for annotation, they do require intensive filtering, which contributes to an elevated cost and poses a barrier to constructing large datasets solely from web sources.
 In contrast, due to the advantages in controllability, generated data boast a notably low acquisition cost for generating large and diverse datasets.